 Giant sequoias and California redwoods (also called coast redwoods) are nature's skyscrapers.
-These enormous trees exist primarily in Northern California, and though they have a number of common characteristics, including distinctive cinnamon-red bark, they are different species.
+These enormous trees exist primarily in Northern California, Oregon and Washington and though they have a number of common characteristics, including distinctive cinnamon-red bark, they are different species.

 Mature sequoias lack branches on the lower half of their trunks.
 Sequoia trunks taper as they rise, forming a rounded top where individual branches sweep downward.
 Their green leaves are small, scale-like, and arranged in spirals.
 Both male and females cones are carried on the same tree.

-Sequoias grow naturally along the western slope of the Sierra Nevada mountains, between 5,000 and 7,000 feet (1,524 and 2,134 m) above sea level and far inland.
+Sequoias grow naturally along the western slope of the Sierra Nevada mountain range, between 5,000 and 7,000 feet (1,524 and 2,134 m) above sea level and far inland.
 That elevation provides the trees with dry mountain air necessary for their cones to open and release seeds.
-The snowpack from the Sierra Nevada provides sequoias with the thousands of gallons of water they drink every day.
+The snowpack from the Sierra Nevada provides sequoias with the thousands of gallons of water every day.
 Sequoias have shallow roots and require well-drained soil.

 Because of its brittle texture, the sequoia is not a valuable lumber species.
 It was, nevertheless, logged extensively around the turn of the 20th century.
 Originally, sequoias could be found throughout the Northern Hemisphere.
 Today, they are found only in 77 scattered groves in Northern California.
 Among the places that preserve giant sequoias are Sequoia National Forest, Sequoia National Park, and Giant Sequoia National Monument.

-These tallest of trees reach heights of more than 350 feet (107 meters).
-The tallest tree in the world is named Hyperion, which reaches 379.7 feet (115.7 meters).
-Redwoods can achieve a diameter of 24 feet (7 meters), and 1.6 million pounds (725,700 kg).
+These tallest of trees reach heights of more than 350 feet (107 m).
+The tallest tree in the world is named Hyperion, which reaches 379.7 feet (115.7 m).
+Redwoods can achieve a diameter of 24 feet (7 m), and 1.6 million lbs.
+(725,700 kg).
 These giants can live to be 2,000 years old and have graced the planet for more than 240 million years.
 Though they once thrived throughout much of the Northern Hemisphere, today redwoods are only found on the coast from central California through southern Oregon.
 They do not live more than 50 miles inland, and are usually found in long belts, rather than small groves.

 True to their name, coast redwoods need a moderate, coastal climate to survive.
 They require the area's frequent fog to protect them from dry spells and drought.
 Like sequoias, redwoods require abundant water to drink and have shallow root systems.
 Redwoods, however, get their water from rain rather than snowmelt, and therefore require consistent rainfall throughout the year.
 They even "create" their own rain by trapping fog in their lofty branches.
 With the right amount of moisture, redwoods can grow two or three feet in a year, making them one of the fastest-growing conifers in the world.

 In contrast to their size, redwoods have extremely small cones — about one inch long.
-They have appropriately large root systems, however, often extending 100 miles (161 kilometers) and intertwining with the roots of other redwoods, according to the California Department of Parks and Recreation.
+They have appropriately large root systems, however, often extending 100 feet (30 meters) and intertwining with the roots of other redwoods, according to the California Department of Parks and Recreation.
 Baby redwoods often sprout at their parents' base, latching onto their roots for nutrients.
 For this reason, they often grow in circular clusters sometimes called fairy rings.

 The coast redwood's lumber has been highly valued historically.
 It is durable, resistant to rot and termites, non-warping, and relatively soft.
 For this reason, it has been extensively logged.
 Since logging began in the 1850s, 95 percent of old-growth coast redwoods have been cut down, according to the Sempervirens Fund.
 Today, many redwoods exist in protected forests and parks.

-In 1881, in Yosemite National Park, a tunnel was built through the Wawona "Tunnel" tree.
+- In 1881, in Yosemite National Park, a tunnel was built through the Wawona "Tunnel" tree.
 It was so big that people could drive their carriages — later their cars — right through.
 The 2,100-year-old tree fell in 1969 under heavy snowfall (some blame the tunnel's damage).
 Today, there are three other privately owned tunnel trees that charge a fee to drive through.
 On January 8, 2017, a massive storm brought down Pioneer Cabin Tree, a popular tunnel tree that the California Department of Parks and Recreation estimated at 100 feet tall.